Close

 • Software RAID does not require any physical components, and instead, is set up in the computer's BIOS/UEFI or in the operating system.
 However, unlike hardware RAID, it uses up processor resources.

 Mevspace's (formerly Skynode) dedicated servers. can install an operating system automatically, should the user so desire.
-During this process, you can select between either RAID 0, RAID 1, or none.
+During this process, you can select between either RAID 0, RAID 1.
 Below, you will find their descriptions which will help you learn about them and know whether you should use a RAID array or not.

 What is RAID 0?